banana-bred/typst-poster/poster.typ

   // or Course Name, Date, Instructor.
   footerText: "Footer Text",

-  // Email IDs of the authors.
-  // footerEmailIds: "Email IDs (separated by commas)",

   // Color of heading lines
-  headingLineColor:  "#000000",
+  headingLineColor:  none,

   // Color of heading text
-  headingTextColor: "#000000",
+  headingTextColor: none,

   // Width of heading lines
   headingLineThickness: 2pt,

   // Lenth of heading lines
   headingLineLength: 100%,

+  // The numbering style of the headings
+  headingNumbering: none,

   // Background color of the header
   headerFillColor: none,